danushri-p/Ecommerce/README.md

 4. Error Handling: Error handling ensures that if something goes wrong, the system can report where the problem occurred.

+Milestone 5: Creating the Signup page

+  1. Developed the signup page for the e-commerce application.

+  2. The page includes a form that allows users to input their name, email, and password.

+  3. The form validates the inputs and submits the data to the backend for user registration.

+  4. This feature is crucial for enabling new users to create accounts and start shopping on the platform.

 Happy coding!!